An instrument rating allows a pilot to fly more often, opening doors for private pilots to fly in any weather conditions.

 Being an instrument-rated pilot doesn’t mean you can merely fly the airplane in bad weather conditions.
 IFR rating trains pilots to:

-- Take long cross country flights without hesitation of weather en-route and class of airspace in destination airport;
+- Take long cross-country flights without hesitation of weather en-route and a class of airspace in the destination airport;

 - Depart from an airport in instrument meteorological condition;